StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

                 exit 1
             }
         ```
-        **Explanation**: This formatting places each logical operator at the beginning of a new line, ensuring that the sequence of operations is clear and easy to follow.
+        **Explanation**: This formatting places each logical operator at the beginning of a new line, ensuring the sequence of operations is easier to follow.

 ///// details | General Examples
     type: example